mwbub/get_paper/README.md

 saved to `DEST` or `DEST/references.bib`, depending on whether `DEST` is a path to a .bib file or to a directory.
 If `DEST` points to a directory which does not exist, it will be created.

+If the flag `-u` is set, any existing papers present in the BibTeX file with a valid arXiv identifier will be re-downloaded, and their corresponding BibTeX entries will be updated.
+An identifier option is not required in this case.

 ## Examples
 ### Using an arXiv identifier: